Advancing NHS Legacy Information Management

 How to Use This Model

-• Sequence change from digitizing core workflows to embedding predictive analytics and, ultimately, orchestrating AI-driven, autonomous processes.
+• Sequence change from digitising core workflows to embedding predictive analytics and, ultimately, orchestrating AI-driven, autonomous processes.

 • Align leadership on target outcomes and maturity goals.